SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Swift produces a warning
 if the default case matches
 any enumeration case that is known at compiler time.
-This future warning will let you know that the library author added a new case to the enumeration that has no corresponding switch case.
+This future warning informs you that the library author added a new case to the enumeration that doesn't have a corresponding switch case.

 The following example switches over all three existing cases of the standard library's `Mirror.AncestorRepresentation <//apple_ref/swift/fake/Mirror.AncestorRepresentation>`_ enumeration.
-If additional cases are added in the future, a warning will be generated, indicating that the switch statement should be updated to take the new case or cases into account.
+If you add additional cases in the future, it generates a warning to indicate that you need to update the switch statement to take the new case or cases into account.

 .. testcode:: unknown-case